davidberenstein1957/dataset-viber/README.md

 interface.launch()
 ```

-An implementation for any random `gr.Interface`.
+Collect data from any `gr.Interface`.

 ```python
 import gradio as gr